AID: Agent Intent from Diffusion for Multi-Agent Informative Path Planning: Conclusion

 Through experiments on both sampling-based and learning-based MAIPP solvers, we showed that \textit{AID} improves multi-agent cooperation, increases information gain, and planning time when compared to existing methods.
 These results highlight the benefits of combining behavior cloning with online fine-tuning through DPPO to obtain robust diffusion policies for multi-agent planning.

-Future work include applying \textit{AID} to 3D IPP environments with real robot experiments.
-We are also interested in extending \textit{AID} to other multi-agent tasks that require coordinated actions, such as bi-manual manipulation or multi-drone cooperative manipulation.
+Future work include scaling this algorithm to hundreds or even thousands of agents and applying \textit{AID} to 3D IPP environments with real robot experiments.
+We are also interested in extending \textit{AID} to other multi-agent tasks that require coordinated actions, like multi-drone cooperative manipulation.

 \begin{credits}

 This work was supported by NUS under grant TL/FS/2025/01.